chemgymrl/chemgymrl/docs/Lab_tutorial.md

 notice how we now have a vessel in the shelf and when we look at it we can see chemicals from the wurtz reaction.
-Now that we have these leftover in our vessel, we want to try and extract dodecane out of the vessel.
+Now that we have these leftover materials in our vessel, we want to try and extract dodecane out of the vessel.

 ```python